CodingNomads/branding-resource/README.md

 <div style="display: flex; justify-content: space-between;">

 <div>
-    <p>My aim was to use the colors from our logo:</p>
+    <p>We aim to use the brand colors from our logo:</p>
     <img src="https://pbs.twimg.com/profile_images/960981641689677824/ddu4i3as_400x400.jpg" width="250">
 </div>

 <div>

-Specifically, I would suggest the two outer colors for primary branding:
+Specifically, the two outer colors can be used for primary branding:

 <h4>sunset yellow (outermost)</h4>
 <div style="display: flex">